Satellite Collection Object: How to Use External Files

 3. Click OK to close the Select Object dialog box.

-4. Rename Sensor2 () to SensorFoR.
-FoR stands for field-of-regard.
+4. Rename Sensor2 () SensorFoR.

-Modeling Complex Conic Sensor Patterns
+Modeling Complex Conic sensor patterns

+Use a Complex Conic sensor pattern for the tracking station's FoR.
 Complex Conic sensor patterns are defined by the inner and outer half angles and minimum and maximum clock angles of the sensor's cone.

-1. Open SensorFoR's () properties ().
+1. Open SensorFoR's () Properties ().

 2. Select the Basic - Definition page.

-3. Open the Sensor Type: shortcut menu.
+3. Open the Sensor Type drop-down list.

 4. Select Complex Conic.